miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | EC2 Instance Connect     | Connect to your EC2 instance within your browser (Mac, Linux, Windows)    |
 | PuTTY                   | Use PuTTY (a free SSH client) to securely connect to your EC2 instance on Windows, using the private key (port 22)(Windows only) |

+Which credential components are required to gain programmatic access to an AWS account?

+- An access Key ID
+- A secret access key

 ### EC2 Instance Storage – Summary